cy4nguy/Python-Ransomware/README.md

    FKey        = Fernet(Key)                                   # Our Fernet Moudle<br>

 </code></pre>
+<li>P.S: This is just Concept and its still work in the progress</li>
 <b>NOTE: THIS SOURCE CODE IS For Educational Purposes Only.<br>
 IM NOT RESBONBLE FOR ANY BAD & MALICIOUS USE OF IT.</b>